 \section{Introduction}

-Unmanned Aerial Vehicles (UAVs), commonly known as drones, have made considerable progress in recent decades\cite{9920736,9793853}.
-The short line-of-sight-based communication links among UAVs and between these and their users, together with the ability to optimize mobility, along with cost-effectiveness and agility, have led to the widespread use of UAVs as aerial base stations \cite{8601408}, aerial relays\cite{9128998}, and aerial data collectors \cite{8854903}, with continuous technological innovation and adoption in numerous civil and commercial sectors, including public safety \cite{10246260}, energy \cite{9276537}, agriculture \cite{9316211}, environmental monitoring \cite{9797309}, and other \cite{9917491}.
+Uncrewed Aerial Vehicles (UAVs), commonly known as drones, have made considerable progress in recent decades\cite{9920736,9793853}.
+The short line-of-sight communication links among UAVs and between them and their users, together with the controllable mobility, cost-effectiveness and agility, have led to their widespread use as aerial base stations \cite{8601408}, aerial relays\cite{9128998}, and aerial data collectors \cite{8854903}.
+Their adoption continues to grow across numerous civil and commercial sectors, including public safety \cite{10246260}, energy \cite{9276537}, agriculture \cite{9316211}, environmental monitoring \cite{9797309}, among others \cite{9917491}.
 In parallel with the development of UAVs, immersive digital technologies such as Digital Twin (DT) and Extended Reality (XR) have proven to be transformative forces in wireless systems \cite{9854866,8821836}.
-Table~\ref{tab:acronyms} provides a list of the acronyms used throughout this paper for quick reference.
+A related list of acronyms is provided in Table~\ref{tab:acronyms}.